LoginRadius/engineering-portal/content/add-authentication-to-play-framework-with-oidc-and-loginradius/index.md

 Login to your LoginRadius account or [signup here](https://www.loginradius.com/) if you don't have one.

-Once you log in u can see by default, one application will be created for you.
+Once you log in you can see by default, one application will be created for you.
 Otherwise, you can create a new application here from the following screen by clicking `New App`.

 ![loginradius-dashboard.png](loginradius-dashboard.png)